WePesa/MerchantAPI/README.md

 You can control the look of the invoice by uploading a logo and providing merchant contact information in the merchant portal.

 ## Using the .NET client

+In this repository you can find the source code for a .NET client.
+This is the client reference implementation.

 NuGet
 =====